ecohealthalliance/eidith-cleaning-reports/README.md

 To use, clone this repository and set it as your working directory.
 (You may open the `eidith-cleaning-reports.Rproj` file if you use RStudio.)

-Run `devtools::install_deps()` to get all packages required to run this code.
+Run `devtools::install_deps()` in R to get all packages required to run this code.
 These are defined in the DESCRIPTION file.

-Run `00-get-eidith-data.R` to download EIDITH data into the (currently empty) `raw-eidith-data/` folder.
+Run the `00-get-eidith-data.R` script to download EIDITH data into the (currently empty) `raw-eidith-data/` folder.
 Data for all countries that you have access to will downloaded.
 This requires that you set `EIDITH_USERNAME` and `EIDITH_PASSWORD` environment variables.
 See [`?eidith::ed_auth`](https://ecohealthalliance.github.io/eidith/reference/ed_auth.html) in the **eidith** R package for details.

-Modify `make.R` to specify for which countries to generate reports.
+Modify the `make.R` script to specify for which countries to generate reports.
 Then run script to generate the reports.

 For each country, there will be